SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 character, but prone to megalomania.
 Natives of other planes, but sometimes have strongholds in the mortal world.
 Can levitate at will, with precise control of its movement.
-Masters of spellcasting, carry 2d6 spellbooks and can always enhance spell effects without risk or need to prepare for it.
+Masters of spellcasting, carry 2d6 Spellbooks and can always enhance spell effects without risk or need to prepare for it.

 **Treant:** 10 HP, 3 Armor, 15 STR, 3 DEX, 12 WIL, roots (d10+d8,